ssonpethkar/Preparation/updated_files_10Jul/react/react_1.md

 # 1. What is React?
 	- React is developed by facebook in Mar 2013
-	- React is open source javascript library for building user interfaces for crating single page web application.
+	- React is open source javascript library for building user interfaces to creating single page web application.
 	- React uses component based architecture and virtual dom for faster rendering
 	- It allows developer to create reusable UI components